What is a cerebral aneurysm?

 The symptoms of a cerebral aneurysm may be like those of other health problems.
-See
+It

 How is cerebral aneurysm diagnosed?

 A cerebral aneurysm is often found after it has ruptured.
-Or it's found by chance
+It may be found by chance

 during an imaging test for other reasons.

-Your healthcare provider will ask about your health history.
-He or she will give you
+Your healthcare provider will ask about your health history and do a physical exam.

 Cerebral angiography.
 This test makes an image of the blood vessels in the brain.
 It can find a problem

 with vessels and blood flow.
 The procedure is done by putting a thin tube (catheter)